New Strategy to Beat Therapy Resistant Breast Cancer

 Estrogen receptor positive breast cancer occurs when the cancer cells grow in response to the sex hormone estrogen.
 These cancers also commonly have other sex hormone receptors, including androgen and progesterone receptors.

 “Breast cancers that have all three sex hormone receptors are much more likely to respond to anti-estrogen therapy than those that have estrogen receptor alone.
-Those that have estrogen receptor and just one other sex hormone receptor lie in between these extremes in terms of therapy response,” Theresa said.
+Those that have estrogen receptor and just one other sex hormone receptor lie in between these extremes in terms of therapy response,” Dr Hickey said.

 “We know that the major cause of death from breast cancer is resistance to current estrogen receptor target therapies, so through our research we are developing alternative approaches to treat or prevent therapy resistant disease.”